akshayut1998/portfolio/README.md

 # Data Scientist

-### Greeting!
-I am Akshay, a data enthusiast currently pursuing a Master's in Business Analytics at UT Austin.
+### <span style="color:#407ab4">Greetings!</span> I am Akshay, a data enthusiast currently pursuing a Master's in Business Analytics at UT Austin.
 As a former Senior Data Scientist at Impact Analytics, my expertise extends across various domains, with a primary focus on leveraging data science to solve complex challenges. __I am on the lookout for intriguing and challenging opportunities within the dynamic realm of data science.
 If you're in search of a dedicated professional with a passion for turning data into actionable insights, you're in the right place!__

 ## Education